casper-astro/tutorials_devel/docs/tutorials/redpitaya/tut_adc_dac.md

 ![](../../_static/img/red_pitaya/tut_adc_dac/adc_dac_software_reg_cntrl.png)

 #### Add a software register ####
-Use a software register yellow block from the CASPER XPS Blockset-> Memory for the reg_cntrl block.
+Use a software register yellow block from the CASPER XPS Blockset -> Memory for the reg_cntrl block.
 Rename it to reg_cntrl.
 Configure the I/O direction to be From Processor.
-Attach one Constant blocks from the Simulink->Sources section of the Simulink Library Browser to the input of the software register and make the value 0 as shown above.
+Attach one Constant block from the Simulink -> Sources section of the Simulink Library Browser to the input of the software register and make the value 0 as shown above.

 #### Add Goto Block ####
-Add one Goto block from Simulink->Signal Routing.
+Add one Goto block from Simulink -> Signal Routing.
 Configure them to have the tags as shown (rst_cntrl).
-These tags will be used by associated From (also found in Simulink->Signal Routing) blocks in other parts of the design.
+These tags will be used by associated From (also found in Simulink -> Signal Routing) blocks in other parts of the design.
 These help to reduce clutter in your design and are useful for control signals that are routed to many destinations.
 They should not be used a lot for data signals as it reduces the ease with which data flow can be seen through the system.

 #### Add Edge_Detect block ####

-Add From blocks from Simulink->Signal Routing rst_cntrl should go through an edge_detect block (rising and active high) to create a pulsed rst signal, which is used to trigger and reset the counters in the design.
+Add From blocks from Simulink -> Signal Routing rst_cntrl should go through an edge_detect block (rising and active high) to create a pulsed rst signal, which is used to trigger and reset the counters in the design.
 This is located in CASPER DSP Blockset -> Misc.
-Add Goto block rst from Simulink->Signal Routing.
+Add Goto block rst from Simulink -> Signal Routing.

 It should look as follows when you have added all the relevant registers: